clarkritchie/clarkritchie/README.md

 - [Basic Python Things](https://github.com/clarkritchie/basic-python-things)
 - [Go shared lib](https://github.com/clarkritchie/basic-python-things/tree/main/go-shared-lib) -- The _Sieve of Sundaram_ in Python (native) versus it in Python, but with the heavy lifting done in Go (code compiled to a `.so` file)
-- Quick Python script to [delete old branches](https://gist.github.com/clarkritchie/6be7d3d8fec96901002b01df2eaafb6e)
+- Quick and dirty Python script to [delete old branches](https://gist.github.com/clarkritchie/6be7d3d8fec96901002b01df2eaafb6e) -- this is more or less the the same thing in a [shell script](https://gist.github.com/clarkritchie/071a3cbced4f5286d751bce0099fed61)

 ### Docker Things

-- [Kubernetes Things](https://github.com/clarkritchie/k8s-things) -- Hello world stuff (I'm finally learning K8s)
+- [Kubernetes Things](https://github.com/clarkritchie/k8s-things) -- Hello world stuff from when I was just getting started with Kubernetes and Helm charts
 - Simple [example](https://github.com/clarkritchie/pizza-store-app) of how you might use Docker Compose to run a small Fast API server that can reach a Maria DB database
 - Shell script to [tag a container with a semvar+sha](https://gist.github.com/clarkritchie/600297e23a05a629664bfbff20d03b51)